Quick Quiz

 Option b – Strain

-Which one has dimensions different from the remaining three?
+Which of the following has dimensions different from the other three?

 (c) Torque